blueoc-phucpham/notes/docs/tasks/note-1.md

-## Design Design preliminary database schema
+## Design database
-*Task ID:* YAN-1

 ### Description

-Design a base database schema to satisfy [user stories](../../README.md#user-stories) and act as a base for other task.
+Design a base database schema to satisfy [user stories](../requirement.md) and act as a base for other task.

 ### Objectives

 - The schema shoud at least sastify Third Normal Form(3NF)
 - Additional indexes should be consisdered for performance reason
 - Postgresql advantages should be consider when design tables, contraints...

 ### Dependencies